-- Get the attention of a person with a hearing impairment by touch and eye contact.
-Clearly state the problem.
-Gestures and pointing are helpful, but be prepared to write a brief statement if the person does not seem to understand. - Offer visual instructions to advise of safest route or direction by pointing toward exits or evacuation maps.
+- Alert individual: by touch and eye contact, turning lights on/off or wave arms to gain attention. - Gestures and pointing directions or instructions - Written notes or a brief statement with evacuation instructions - Offer visual instructions to advise of safest route or direction by pointing toward exits or evacuation maps.